What if your child DOES know Right from Wrong and chooses to do Wrong?

 “Dr. Laura….How will they know right from wrong when they are never taught something will happen when they do wrong?
 What should we do if one of the kids destroys property?
 What should we do if we tell them to do something and they don’t listen?
 What if they hit another kid?”- Kristin

-Traditional parenting responds to the child’s misbehavior by imposing a “consequence” that causes emotional or physical pain, so that the child will choose to avoid that consequence in the future by choosing different behavior.
-But that assumes the child has the ability to regulate her emotions, and therefore her behavior.
-In fact, experts increasingly agree that kids who exhibit “tough” behaviors actually don’t have the skills yet to self-regulate.
+Traditional parenting responds to the child’s misbehaviour by imposing a “consequence” that causes emotional or physical pain, so that the child will choose to avoid that consequence in the future by choosing different behaviour.
+But that assumes the child has the ability to regulate her emotions, and therefore her behaviour.
+In fact, experts increasingly agree that kids who exhibit “tough” behaviours actually don’t have the skills yet to self-regulate.

 Loving guidance helps children develop those skills by:

-1. Setting limits on the child’s behavior and giving the child whatever support is necessary to obey those limits.
+1. Setting limits on the child’s behaviour and giving the child whatever support is necessary to obey those limits.

-2. Emotion-coaching and preventive maintenance to help the child with challenging emotions, so they don’t drive her behavior in the future.
+2. Emotion-coaching and preventive maintenance to help the child with challenging emotions, so they don’t drive her behaviour in the future.

 3. Helping the child repair damage to relationships or property, rather than punishing.